vercel/next.js/errors/middleware-upgrade-guide.md

 }
 ```

-You can also use a conditional statement to only run the Middleware when it matches the `about/*` path:
+While the config option is preferred since it doesn't get invoked on every request, you can also use conditional statements to only run the Middleware when it matches specific paths.
+The following example shows how you can merge two previously nested Middleware:

 ```typescript
 // <root>/middleware.js